githubtraining/training-manual/docs/08_edit_on_github.md

 To edit a pull request file, you will need to access the *Files Changed* view.

-1. Click the *pencil icon* in the top right corner of the diff to edit the file using the GitHub file editor.
+1. Click ![octicon-kebab-horizontal] in the top right corner of the diff.
+1. Click *Edit file* to edit the file using the GitHub file editor.
 1. Make changes to the file based on the comments from your reviewer or your personal perspective.

 ### Committing Changes on GitHub